Flexi-ai/flexi/README.md

 # FlexiAI

-FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers, including OpenAI, Anthropic.
-Claude, Gemini, Deepseek, Perplexity, Groq, AssemblyAI, and Qwen.
-It offers a RESTful API with Swagger documentation, built with TypeScript for type safety, and fast and efficient with Bun runtime.
-It also includes comprehensive validation using Zod and a modern development setup with ESLint and Prettier.
+FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers.

 ## Features